mui/material-ui/docs/src/pages/careers/accessibility-engineer.md

 Depending on the day, you'll:

 - **Ensure the components are accessible.**
   You would basically be an owner of the accessibility across all MUI products.
-It would be your responsibility to first verify the level of accessibility the components comply with and improve it over time.
+It would be your responsibility first to verify the level of accessibility the components comply with and improve it over time.
 - **Respond to issues related to accessibility.**
-  Sometimes, users of our products create issues related to a11y, it would be your responsibility to answer them, by either providing best practices or fixing issues that they may have reported.
+  Sometimes, users of our products create issues related to a11y.
+It would be your responsibility to answer them by either providing best practices or fixing issues that they may have reported.
 - **Intelligently apply accessibility testing tools, use assistive technology, and perform expert manual analysis of the MUI product lines.**
   Having a solid test framework that can help us make sure we stay compliant.
 - **Lead the accessibility training across the company.**